tingard/hierarchial-spiral-modelling-paper/referee_response.md

 > Another quote: "In this work, we assume that spiral arms are equally likely to be identified and recovered at all pitch angles."
 OK, but then you should NOT arbitrarely discard low pitch angle values when testing the Pringle & Dobbs 2019 hypothesis.

-We assume no selection bias in galaxy builder results, which is not necessarily valid, however the requirement for a lower limit of pitch angle is needed for the test.
+We assume no selection bias in Galaxy Builder results, which is not necessarily valid, however the requirement for a lower limit of pitch angle is needed for the test and we have added to the explanation of why in the text (also see comments above).

 > The last two paragraphs contain more advertisements for the work, rather than Conclusions.